carmen-buendia/carmen-buendia/README.md

 ## 💻 About Me

-Software Engineer with **5+ years of experience** as a Full Stack Engineer, specializing in React, TypeScript, Node.js, and scalable architectures.
+Software Engineer with **5+ years of experience** as a Full Stack developer, specializing in **React, TypeScript, and scalable frontend architectures** — but comfortable building APIs and databases when needed.

 I have led legacy system migrations to modern SPAs, implemented micro-frontends in regulated banking environments, and built component libraries that reduced UI development time by up to 30%.
+I currently live in Sicily, working remotely for European clients.

 **🎵 Differentiator:** Background in music production and film composition.
 This gives me a unique perspective on communication, narrative, and sensitivity for digital products.